decore/react-gulp-boiler-plate/README.md

 -- migrates the built app to the dist folder
 -- runs a dev webserver
 -- opens your browser at the dev URL
 -- reloads the browser upon save
+-- debug map support.
+-- All this is divided and organized in different files per area.

 ##To get started:
 1. Install [NodeJS](http://www.nodejs.org)